docker/docs/ee/ucp/admin/configure/restrict-services-to-worker-nodes.md

-To allow Administrators to deploy workloads accross all nodes types, an Administrator can tick the "Allow administrators to deploy containers on UCP managers or nodes running DTR" box in the UCP UI.
+To allow Administrators to deploy workloads accross all nodes types, an Administrator can tick the "Allow administrators to deploy containers on UCP managers or nodes running DTR" box in the UCP web interface.

 ![](../../images/restrict-services-to-worker-nodes-2.png){: .with-border}